 Platelets that help the blood to clot

-Types of leukemia are named after the specific blood cell that becomes cancerous, such as the lymphoid cells, which are a type of white blood cell, or the myeloid cells, which are bone marrow cells that turn into cells that fight bacterial infections.
+Types of leukemia are named after the specific blood cell that becomes cancerous, such as the lymphoid cells or myeloid cells.
+Lymphoid cells are a type of white blood cell.
+Myeloid cells are bone marrow cells that turn into the cells that fight bacterial infections.

-There are four main types of leukemia in adults:
+There are 4 main types of leukemia in adults:

-There are also less common types of leukemia, but they are generally subcategories of one of the four main categories listed above.
+There are also less common types of leukemia, but they are generally subcategories of 1 of the 4 main categories listed above.
 This section focuses on different types of chronic T-cell lymphocytic leukemia, a subtype of chronic lymphocytic leukemia (CLL).